k2optique-maker/project-learning-prototype-/README.md

 # project-learning-prototype-
 This repository is a collection of my early-stage experiments and notes.
+I am currently exploring how to model real-world project data using a semantic approach.
 # *Knowledge Graph / Semantic Web Learning Notes

 ## About